XP-NETWORK/xpjs/README.md

   );
   console.log(web3Result);

-  // Elrond example:
+  // MetaversX example:
   const metaversxResult = await factory.transferNft(
     metaversx, // The Source Chain.
     tron, // The Destination Chain.
-    metaversxChosenOne, // The NFT object you have chosen from the list. metaversxSigner, // The Elrond signer object (see p.
+    metaversxChosenOne, // The NFT object you have chosen from the list. metaversxSigner, // The MetaversX signer object (see p.
 3.3 above).
     "ADDRESS OF THE RECEIVER" // The address whom you are transferring the NFT to.
   );
   console.log(metaversxResult);